USC vs. Cal NCAA Football Odds, Plays and Insights | November 13, 2021

 USC Stats and Trends

+- In USC's nine games this year, it has three wins against the spread.

-- So far this season, the Trojans have been installed as favorites by a 1.5-point margin or more seven times and are 3-4 ATS in those matchups.
+- So far this season, the Trojans have been installed as favorites by a 2-point margin or more seven times and are 3-4 ATS in those matchups.

-- USC has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- USC's games this year have gone over the point total four times in nine opportunities (44.4%).

-- When USC puts up more than 22.2 points, it is 3-4 against the spread and 4-3 overall.
+- USC is 3-4 against the spread and 4-3 overall in games when it puts up more than 22.2 points.

-- The Trojans have turned the ball over 16 times this season, one more turnover than the Golden Bears have forced (15).
+- The Trojans have turned the ball over one more time (16 total) than the Golden Bears have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for USC at SISportsbook.